thomasdunlap/Artificial-Intelligence-Education/README.md

 # Artificial Intelligence Courses and Resources

 A list of courses and resouces I've used for my Artificial Intellience education.
-Courses I'm in the process of completing are have an asterisk(*).
+Courses that are in progress have an asterisk(*).

 ## Computer Science